puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/index.md

 	quest --start		# Provide name of the quest to start tracking

 {% tip %}
-By typing `clear` into your terminal will clear everything on your screen.
+Typing `clear` into your terminal will clear everything on your screen.
 {% endtip %}

 {% aside Remember these commands %}
-These will be integrated into the first few quests to help you remember them.
-We'll explain these commands further as you progress.
+The quest commands will be integrated into the first few quests to help you remember them.
+We'll explain some of these commands further as you progress through the quests.
 {% endaside %}

 {% figure 'assets/terminal.png' %}